 In Ephesians 1 and 2, the apostle Paul states that God's purpose is to bring everything into subjection to Jesus Christ through the church.
 He says that the church is the vehicle, which the Father wishes to use to subject all things to the Son.
-In Chapter 3, the apostle gives us his response to this revelation of the "mystery" of the church.
+In Chapter 3, the apostle gives us his response to this revelation of the "mystery."
 In 3:8,9, he describes his ministry in two parts:

-The first element of his ministry is a capsule of the Great Commission since preaching involves going, evangelizing, and teaching to observe.
+The first element of his ministry encapsulates the Great Commission since preaching involves going, evangelizing, and teaching to observe.
 I understand the second element to be a reference to church planting.
 The mystery is the church, in which Jews and Gentiles are joined in Christ in one body.
-Bringing to light the administration of that mystery is setting up the physical manifestation of the body in a specific location.
+Bringing to light the administration of that mystery is setting up the body's physical manifestation in a specific location.
 The word "administration" refers to the outworking in time and space of the mystery.
 This description is an excellent theological definition of the term church planting.

 This passage is central to my philosophy of ministry since, in it, I see a clear link between the Great Commission and church planting.
 The Great Commission is Jesus' plan of action for accomplishing the Father's purpose.
 Before we look at the content of the plan, there are some observations to keep in mind:

-- The plan, when implemented, is, in effect, a Great Commission to plant churches.
-Only the Church can accomplish making disciples; in fact, it is what defines the life and mission of the Church.
+• When implemented, the plan in effect, a Great Commission to plant churches.
+Only the Church can accomplish the Great Commission; in fact, making disciples defines the Church's life and mission.
 Also, according to the plan, the church, which is planted, is one, which reproduces reproducing churches.

 The content of the plan is to make disciples of all people groups by

 The first command of the plan is to "GO" to the nations.
-It is a command for the church to cross physical, cultural, and spiritual barriers in order to be present with every people group.
+It is a command for the church to cross physical, cultural, and spiritual barriers to be present with every people group.
 This seemingly simple one-word command has had many difficulties associated with it.
 "GOING" involves education, translation, language learning, cross-cultural living and communication, missionary support, recruiting, and more.
-Whole organizations are established to address one or more of these aspects of "GOING", but it remains the responsibility of the church to carry out this command.
-The way in which the church goes to all nations has a direct impact on the second command of the plan.
+Whole organizations are established to address one or more of these aspects of "GOING," but it remains the church's responsibility to carry out this command.
+How the church goes to all nations has a direct impact on the second command of the plan.